Are you looking for ways to maximize your investment earnings?

 Definition - What is Times Preferred Dividends Earned?

-Preferred stock holders, as well as common stock holders, use this ratio to gauge the likelihood of a company missing its dividend payments.
+Both holders of preferred stock and common stock shareholders utilize the dividend coverage ratio to gauge the likelihood of a company missing its dividend payments.

 The equation for times preferred dividend earned is as follows:

 Times Preferred Dividends Earned = Net Income / Preferred Dividend Payout

 The equation is simple ratio of a company’s net income to its promised preferred dividend payout.

 This allows investors to analyze the likelihood of a company defaulting on its preferred dividend.

 An investor may choose not to invest in a company’s preferred shares if the times preferred dividends earned ratio does not exceed one, because that would indicate that a company does not generate enough income to pay dividends.